tom-james-watson/Emote/README.md

 make flatpak-install
 ```

-Re-generate the `flatpak/python3-requirements.json` if the dependencies in the `Pipfile` have changed:
+Optionally re-generate the `flatpak/python3-requirements.json` if the dependencies in the `Pipfile` have been changed:

 ```bash
 make flatpak-requirements